Treatment Options - Elotuzumab

 - A Phase II study of Velcade-dex with or without elotuzumab in patients with relapsed or refractory myeloma.
 This study will enroll 150 patients in the US, Canada, and Europe and is being facilitated by the MMRC.

 - A Phase II study in patients with high-risk smoldering myeloma that is examining whether patients who have higher numbers of specific immune cells (natural killer cells) will have better responses to elotuzumab.
+This trial has completed enrollment.

 - A Phase I/II study of Velcade-dex-Revlimid with or without elotuzumab in patients with newly diagnosed, high-risk myeloma.